manitgupt14/Devsnest_WEB_D_THAs/WEB_D_ASSIGNMENT/tha_29/README.md

 ![Weather condition of Mumbai](P1.png)

 In above image , I have searched the Weather Condition of Mumbai .
-On submitting the City Name , get this image as ouutput .
+On submitting the City Name , get this image as output .

 ## Tech Stack Used
 * React JS